 Sony A6500 versus Canon 7D II

 The Sony Alpha A6500 and the Canon EOS 7D Mark II are two enthusiast cameras that were officially introduced, respectively, in October 2016 and September 2014.
 The A6500 is a mirrorless interchangeable lens camera, while the 7D Mark II is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 The Sony has a resolution of 24 megapixel, whereas the Canon provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Sony A6500 and the Canon 7D II.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A6500 – represents the basis for the calculations across all the size and weight measures).